 Original work is required for this class.
-Papers from other classes or your past writings are not accepted.
+Papers from other classes, your own past writings or AI-assisted work are not accepted.
 Journalists have only one thing to offer: credibility.
 Making things up - quotes, people in stories, facts - and stealing the words of another writer or failing to give proper attribution to information obtained from other sources are deadly sins in journalism.
 The instructor may cross-check story submissions.
 There is a zero-tolerance policy in this class regarding plagiarism, fabrication and cheating.

 Plagiarism: To plagiarize is to "steal and use (the ideas and writings of another) as one's own."
-Even using your own writing from the past instead of the required assignments is considered plagiarism.
+Even using your own writing from the past instead of the required assignments for the current quarter is considered plagiarism.
 Plagiarism (copying work or cheating) is grounds for probation and/or suspension from the college.
 Any student who cheats on an exam, plagiarizes from somebody's work or lifts information from sources without citing those sources will receive a 0 for that assignment and a grade no higher than a C for the course.
 It means an A will change to a C, a B will change to a D and a C will change to an F. If you are uncertain about the college's policy on academic misconduct, please refer to the Academic Integrity section.
 An online site about plagiarism with suggestions on how to avoid it is available at the Purdue University Online Writing Lab.